Table of contents

 To reduce the risk of lightheadedness and dizziness, get up slowly when rising from a sitting or lying position.
 If you experience dry mouth from taking Kapvay, suck on sugarless lozenges or ice chips, drink water, or use a saliva substitute.

 The brand name Kapvay can be expensive, but the generic clonidine ER is usually a less expensive alternative.
-The 30 clonidine ER tablets can be as low as $71, while 60 tablets of brand name Kapvay may cost $516.
-This non-stimulant ADHD medication is covered by a majority of health insurance providers, and it is possible to reduce the price through various coupons and discounts.
+The 30 clonidine ER tablets can cost as little as as $52, while 60 tablets of brand name Kapvay may cost as much as $567.
+This non-stimulant ADHD medication is covered by a majority of health insurance providers, and it’s possible to reduce the price through using coupons or discounts.

 Qelbree, the brand name version of viloxazine, is a selective norepinephrine reuptake inhibitor (SNRI) often used as a part of a treatment plan that includes behavioral therapy.
 Qelbree is only effective in treating children and adolescents ages 6 to 17, so it’s not recommended for adults.